-You’ll love this fresh Apricot Cake recipe.
+You’ll love this fresh apricot cake recipe.
 To maximize the flavor of the cake apricot puree is added to the cake batter.
 Along with apricots on top of the cake, you end up with a cake that is incredibly moist with delicious tart apricot flavor every single bite.
 In the recipe below I share the steps and my tips for a successful bake that will delight your friends and family.

 I love apricots, but I think they're an underappreciated fruit.
 When they're ripe, they have a tangy sweet flavor that's so good.
 If you’re here, I’m assuming that you love apricots.
 Or maybe you're asking what to do with apricots.
 In either case, this apricot cake recipe is perfect for you.